-We are honored to continue this series with Christine on the Animal Health team.
+Today, we are featuring Christine on the Animal Health team!

 This is her story…